sascha-tayefeh/JUnit4-and-Maven-Example/README.txt

-Project Title: JUnit4 minimal
+Project Title: JUnit4 and Maven Example
 Description: A minimal example.
-Demonstrates how to make use of JUnit4 and Maven Project URL: git://github.com/sastay/JUnit4-and-Maven-Example.git
+Demonstrates how to use JUnit4 and Maven Project URL: git://github.com/sastay/JUnit4-and-Maven-Example.git

 Author: Sascha Tayefeh